 Sister Beck: When I was a young girl, my father served as president of the only mission in Brazil.
 There were fewer than 4,000 members—most of whom were full of potential yet not prepared to lead.
 Only a handful of branches had a Relief Society.

-My mother was called to organize Relief Societies in the mission.
+My mother was called to be the district Relief Society president.
 She spoke no Portuguese and had no manuals.
 What she did have was a testimony of the gospel and of Relief Society.
 She and her counselors began by helping sisters learn how to be visiting teachers.

 They started their training in a small branch in São Paulo.
 Seven humble women attended the meeting.
 My mother’s counselor, a Brazilian, greeted the sisters.
 After the prayer, she stood with trembling hands and read a message explaining visiting teaching.
 Then my mother stood.
 She knew four sentences in Portuguese: “I know that God lives.
 I know that Jesus is the Christ.
 I know that we have a living prophet.
 In the name of Jesus Christ, amen.”
 The meeting ended.
 She hugged the women and bade them good-bye.